Al-Mutahhar

 Al-Mutahhar bin Yahya Sharaf ad-Din (January 3, 1503 – November 9, 1572) was an imam of the Zaidi state of Yemen who ruled from 1547 to 1572.
 His era marked the temporary end of an autonomous Yemeni polity in the highlands.
+After the period of resistance against the Ottomans by al-Mutahhar and his eventual death, the following period marked the beginning of a long period of Ottoman domination which was only broken by the Qasimid imams of the Yemeni Zaidi State in the early 17th century.

 The coming of the Ottomans

 Al-Mutahhar was a son of the imam al-Mutawakkil Yahya Sharaf ad-Din, who ruled large parts of Yemen in the 1530s and 1540s.
-Since early years he showed good warrior skills, and assisted his father in gathering authority over the most of Yemen.
+Since his early years he showed good warrior skills, and assisted his father in gathering authority over the most of Yemen.
 The Ottoman Turks were placed in part of lower Yemen since 1539, but their power remained limited in scope.
 As it turned out, al-Mutawakkil preferred another son as presumptive heir to his powers.
 Al-Mutahhar, frustrated, encouraged the Turks to expand from their base in the Tihamah.
 The Zaidis lost Ta'izz to the Ottoman forces in 1547, and their elite resolved to make al-Mutahhar their leader instead of the elderly al-Mutawakkil Yahya Sharaf ad-Din.
 Nevertheless, the Turks expanded steadily.
 San'a, which had been the Zaidi capital since 1517, fell on 23 August 1547.